abdmert97/Ceng435/README.md

   ```
       $ ./configurationR3.sh 40 10
   ```
   5. Run the scripts.
 All scripts should be run together to obtain a successful result.
+Run the scripts d first, r3 second and s last.
   ```
       $ python r3.py
   ```